eddieesquivel/concourse-datadog-tracing/README.md

 ### Configuring Concourse

-You'll have to modify the Concourse Worker with the following additions\modification to the ENV variables.
+You'll have to modify the Concourse Worker with the following additions\modifications to the ENV variables.

 We'll use the downward API to reference the node the worker is deployed on.
 This pod will end up communicating with the Opencensus Agent.